darrenldl/docfd/README.md

 The default TUI is divided into four sections:
 - Left is the list of documents which satisfy the search constraints
-- Top right is the preview of the document
+- Top right is the content view of the document which tracks the search result selected
 - Bottom right is the ranked content search result list
-- Bottom is the search interface
+- Bottom pane consists of the status bar, key binding info, and search field

 ### Controls